-- 1. Hold a butane-fueled pocket lighter near the sensor. - 2.
-Open the lighter valve without striking the flame. - 3.
-The leak detector/alarm should respond within a few seconds. - 4.
-Press the silence button to reset the alarm. - 5.
-Lightly fan the area around the detector/ alarm to insure complete dispersion of the gas from the lighter, and to prevent another sounding of the alarm. - 6.
+- 5. Lightly fan the area around the detector/ alarm to insure complete dispersion of the gas from the lighter, and to prevent another sounding of the alarm. - 6.
 A silence button allows you to temporarily quiet the alarm for 60 seconds after it has been set off or after testing. - 7.
 If the alarm does not sound during a test or if the green indicator light is not visible, see your dealer or an authorized Fleetwood Service Center.
 There are no batteries or user serviceable parts inside the unit.

-If your motor home is equipped with battery disconnect devices, the LP gas leak detector/alarm will not function if battery disconnect(s) are OFF.
+The LP gas leak detector/alarm will not function if both battery disconnects are OFF.